-Blockchain has emerged over the last few years, and though it was originally created for digital currency like Bitcoin, the tech industry has discovered blockchain may be used in other ways.
-Before we make the connection between blockchain and data centers, let’s take a look at what blockchain is at its core:
+Blockchain has emerged as one of many noteworthy technological innovations over the last few years.
+Although it was originally made famous for its association with digital currency like Bitcoin, the tech industry has proposed a variety of additional uses for the technology.
+Before looking at the connection between blockchain and data centers, it’s worth explaining what blockchain is at its core.

-As explained by FinTech Weekly , a blockchain stores information about transactions between users, or other changes to its database (conducted without intermediaries), in a way that they can be tracked by any user forever for maximum transparency.
+Blockchains store pieces of digital information (the “blocks”) in a public database (the “chain”) to record transactions between users and other changes to its database conducted without intermediaries.
+This record is encoded in a way that can be tracked by any user forever for maximum transparency.

-Essentially, blockchain is a digital ledger that cannot be corrupted, typically for economic transactions, but it may also be programmed to record effectively anything of value.
-The blockchain network — sometimes called a “new internet” — lives in a state of consensus, in that it automatically checks in with itself every 10 minutes, like a self-auditing ecosystem.
-Each transaction is called a “block.”
+Essentially, blockchain is a digital ledger of transactions that cannot be corrupted.
+Although typically used for economic transactions, it may also be programmed to record effectively anything of value.
+The blockchain infrastructure — sometimes called a “new internet” — lives in a state of consensus in that it automatically checks in with itself every ten minutes, like a self-auditing ecosystem.

-Some of the more obvious benefits of having information held on a blockchain as a shared and continually reconciled database:
+There are a number of obvious benefits to having information held in a blockchain as a shared and continually reconciled database:

 Data centers are evolving because of an increase in data and users, along with the need for real-time, multi-users data retrieval with high demand for fast transmissions.
-Data centers are evolving digital infrastructures for cloud services, and the next-generation cloud service will likely include adapting to a blockchain network.
-Simply put, blockchain can accommodate increasing data processing demands that ensure rapid, seamless, and secure transmission.
+Data centers are evolving digital infrastructures for cloud services, and the next-generation of cloud service might very well be adapted to incorporate a blockchain network.
+Simply put, blockchain data center infrastructure can accommodate increasing data processing demands that ensure rapid, seamless, and secure transmission.

 Traditionally, enterprise data center infrastructures employed a local client-to-server traffic interaction.
 For cloud computing to occur, on the other hand, the network traffic is server-to-server dominant.
 Server-to-server traffic can uphold the demand for greater bandwidth and efficiency to support heavier traffic from an ever-growing user base.
 In this environment, a client-to-server traffic network gets bogged down when bandwidth is consumed, causing dreaded latency issues.

-The digital environment is never static, and as technology continues to evolve, so will blockchain.
-It would be foolhardy to presume that integrating blockchain would mean you’re now and forever immune to cyber attacks or data issues.
+The digital environment is never static.
+As technology continues to evolve, so will blockchain.
+It would be foolhardy to presume that integrating blockchain cybersecurity would mean data centers are now and forever immune to cyberattacks or data issues.

-The “ledger” is distributed across multiple participants in the network, where copies exist and are simultaneously updated — every node that participates can verify the true state of ledger and at a very low cost.
+With the increased security and transparency afforded by blockchain infrastructure, users will have greater confidence in the protection of their data.
+As transactions are recorded chronologically to form an immutable chain, the transactions can be more or less private, depending on how it’s implementing it.
+The “ledger” is distributed across multiple participants in the network, where copies exist and are simultaneously updated — every node that participates can verify the true state of the ledger and at a very low cost.
 It’s a better way to share information across systems, allowing for greater efficiency and accuracy.

-Though blockchain is still embryonic in terms of data centers and all its potentials in the marketplace, enterprises are moving towards this integration because of the unmatched trust it creates between people and machines, while also creating process efficiencies for transactions and eliminating latency issues known with traditional data center infrastructures.
+Although blockchain is still embryonic in terms of its potential in the marketplace, enterprises are moving towards data center integration because of the unmatched trust it creates between people and machines, while also creating process efficiencies for transactions and eliminating latency issues known with traditional data center infrastructures.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.